warp1337/bpg/README.md

-# bpg
-Beer Pressure Gang | Strike Calculator
+# Beer Pressure Gang | Strike Calculator

+This "code" (since it's JS and HTML, it is not considered real code) computes the group size of BPG gatherings/events that is "strikeable".
+Nothing more than that yet.
+After intense research we came up with a socially acceptable formular g = floor(2/t + 4) where g is group size and t is the lead time in days.

+## Authors:

+Florian L.
+Christian L.